lorensen/VTKExamples/src/VTKBook/Chapter6.md

   <figure>
      <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Visualization/TestHawaii.png?raw=true width="640" alt="Figure 6-12">
   </figure>
-  <figcaption><b>Figure 6-12</b>.
+  <figcaption style="color:blue"><b>Figure 6-12</b>.
 Computing scalars using normalized dot product.
 Bottom half of figure illustrates technique applied to terrain data from Honolulu, Hawaii.<a href="../../Cxx/Visualization/Hawaii/" title="Hawaii"> See Hawaii.cxx</a> and <a href="../../Python/Visualization/Hawaii/" title="Hawaii">Hawaii.py</a>.</figcaption>
 </figure>

 Part of the creative practice of visualization is selecting the best technique for given data from the palette of available techniques.
 Often this requires creative mapping by the user of the visualization system.
 In particular, to use scalar visualization techniques we need only to create a relationship to generate a unique scalar value.
 Other examples of scalar mapping include an index value into a list of data, computing vector magnitude or matrix determinate, evaluating surface curvature, or determining distance between points.
 Scalar generation, when coupled with color mapping or contouring, is a simple, yet effective, technique for visualizing many types of data.